 Our business is dependent on the decisions and actions of a limited number of suppliers.
-In the year ended 31 December 2009, namely Intel, Advanced Micro Devices (AMD), Seagate and Microsoft.
+In the year ended 31 December 2010, the company held contracts with namely Intel, Advanced Micro Devices (AMD), Seagate, Microsoft, DELL, Toshiba, Acer and Lenovo.
 Contracts with these suppliers are typically on a non-exclusive basis, allow for termination with or without cause and are open-ended with respect to requirements and output rather than imposing any commitment to a specific volume of business or scope of work.